 B-tier vehicles: what to avoid and why

 The Enforcer costs 1,720,000 Fons and hits 172 max speed, which sounds reasonable until you drive it.
-The Game8 team flags it as too sensitive for beginner drivers, prone to 90-degree spin-outs at max speed.
+It is too sensitive for beginner drivers and prone to 90-degree spin-outs at max speed.
 The ST79 costs a fraction of the price and is far easier to race with.

 The Pursuit V8 reaches 180 max speed and has a 7 acceleration stat, but its turning radius at full speed is genuinely poor.
 At 4,000,000 Fons from the Regalia Dealership, it is more of a prestige buy than a practical racer.
 The Blizzard-V4 motorcycle has the same max speed of 180 at 2,450,000 Fons, but like all motorcycles, it cannot trigger boss fights, enter races, or run Swift Driver missions.